Particular/docs.particular.net/nservicebus/transports/transactions.md

 snippet:TransactionsWrapHandlersExecutionInATransactionScope

-NOTE: This requires that all the data stores used by the handler support enlisting in a distributed transaction (e.g. SQL Server), including the sage store when using sagas.
+NOTE: This requires that all the data stores used by the handler support enlisting in a distributed transaction (e.g. SQL Server), including the saga store when using sagas.

 WARNING: This might escalate to a distributed transaction if data in different databases are updated.